NotTobi/soundcloud-dl/README.md

 Click on the icon (and click on 'Options' in Chrome) to get to the configuration section.

+## Known issues

+Changing the user OAuth token, after the user logged in/out can sometimes not work correctly.

+Therefor it is a good idea to refresh the page, after you've logged in/out!

 ## Missing features

 - Download playlists/albums/favorites